HeckHeckHeckHeck/Orca-Workshop/README.md

 What is even more fun than 1 scope, is 3 scopes.
 Let generate 2 'signals', add them together to create a third signal, and use our scope technique to visualize whats going on.

+### Congrats
+Congratulations!!!
+You are hardcore! your mum must be so proud of you!
+All that bloody brain acrobatics without even one bleep, a real martyr.
+Now return to the **Tutorial main function** to plan your next adventure.

 ## Resources